 More details regarding treatment methods can be found in our guide to Bug Bite Allergies in Dogs, along with firsthand accounts from dog owners.

 How Are Bug Bites Similar in Dogs, Humans and Other Animals?

 Although there are various disparities in the manner in which insect bites affect dogs and other animals, there are certain similarities that remain the same across the board.

 The itching produced by parasites such as fleas or lice results in far more damage being done than the actual biting itself.
-A dog afflicted with the condition will start scratching itself and further damage the skin, opening up the possibility of a bacterial infection taking hold.
+A dog afflicted with the condition will start scratching themselves and further damage the skin, opening up the possibility of a bacterial infection taking hold.

 How Are Insect Bites Different in Dogs, Humans and Other Animals?

-Whilst there are definite similarities between cases of insect bites in dogs and other animals, there are also important differences that you should bear in mind when approaching the situation.
+While there are definite similarities between cases of insect bites in dogs and other animals, there are also important differences that you should bear in mind when approaching the situation.